sanjeshpathak/realtimedashboardplatform/README.md

 ## dashboard.js

 Here is how it works.
 The dashboard.js file has all the code required to run your dashboard.
 We have created widgets that you can use on your dashboard.
-There is a sample dashboard named demo.html in the repository.
+There is a sample dashboard named **demo.html** in the repository.
+Take a look at this file.
+It lists all the javascript and css files needed to run the dashboard.
+All these files are included in the repository and come with the download.

-Change these values to reflect your MQTT broker's details in dashboard.js:
+Change these values to reflect your MQTT broker's details in **dashboard.js**:

 ```sh
 var ip = "m10.cloudmqtt.com"; // replace this value with your brokers IP address or domain name